House Passes Independent Candidacy Bill for Second Reading

 Adedayo Akinwale in Abuja

-The House of Representatives has passed the Independent Candidacy Bill for a second reading.
+The House of Representatives has passed the Independent Candidacy Bill for second reading.

 This crucial legislation, which is a legacy bill from previous assemblies, was reintroduced for consideration following its first reading on Thursday, September 26, 2024.

-Rotimi, in a statement Thursday, said the Bill would expand Nigeria’s democratic space.
+In a statement issued Thursday, Rotimi said the bill would expand Nigeria’s democratic space.

 He said: “Today, the bill was recommitted to the House Committee on Constitution Review for further comprehensive consideration and legislative action.